 This task supports federal planning requirements to integrate performance-based planning into the regional transportation planning process.
-Data collected as part of Task 2.7 of the UPWP will be used to identify the progress in meeting regional performance measures and targets.
-New performance measures and targets will be developed based on statewide performance measures as required by the FAST Act.
+New performance measures and targets will be developed in consultation with MassDOT and the Pioneer Valley MPO based on statewide performance measures as required by the FAST Act.